Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 🛍️ Today’s 🔥 Deals on An image of Amazon logo🛒

-Netgear Orbi 870 Series Preview: Top-Tier Wi-Fi 7 Meets Entry-Level Multi-Gig Hardware
+Netgear RBE873 Orbi 870 Series Review (vs. Asus ZenWiFi BT8): High Wi-Fi 7 Meets Low Multi-Gig

 Share what you're reading!

-The Orbi 870 series, like all Orbis, comes with a router unit and one or more satellites.
-Pictured here is a 3-pack, modeled RBE873, per Netgear’s naming convention, being showcased at CES 2025.
-Without looking at their port side, you’d not know which is which.
+Like all Orbis, the Orbi 870 series comes with a router unit and one or more satellites.
+Pictured here is a three-pack, modeled RBE873, per Netgear’s naming convention.
+Without looking at the port side and the removable label on the router unit, you’d not know which is which.

 Netgear Orbi 870 Series (vs. Orbi 970 vs. Orbi 770): Tri-band MLO backhaul for the win

-To understand the Orbi 870, it’s important to remember how things have progressed in the Orbi world as it adopts Wi-Fi 7.
+To understand the Orbi 870 series, it’s important to remember how we’ve arrived in the world of Orbi, especially since the availability of Wi-Fi 7.
+Let me take you on a short walk!

-The first Wi-Fi 7 Orbi was the 970 series quad-band hardware, where the 5GHz frequency split into two.
-Like all legacy Orbis, one of these sub-bands is used permanently for the backhaul, making it the most bandwidth-awkward Orbi despite the crazy high cost.
+The first Orbi that supported Wi-Fi 7 was the 970 series quad-band hardware, where the 5GHz frequency split into two.
+Like all Orbis up to that time, one of these sub-bands is used permanently for the backhaul, making it the most bandwidth-awkward Orbi despite the crazy high cost—it has limited 5GHz bandwidth for clients.
+And it’s in no way worth its price.

 Then, Orbi 770 arrived as the first tri-band Orbi without a dedicated backhaul band.
 It makes sense since, with Wi-Fi 7 and the new MLO feature, a dedicated backhaul band is unnecessary.
-Unfortunately, the Orbi 770 is entry-level hardware on all counts.
+Unfortunately, the Orbi 770 is entry-level hardware on all counts—it’s simply slow.

 Hardware specifications: Netgear Orbi 870 vs. Orbi 770 vs. Orbi 970